ganeshnikhil/ui_smart_player/README.md

  - Kabhi-Kabhi-Aditi-Zindagi(PagalWorld).mp3
  - Bloody Mary New Song Download Mp3(SongsZilla.Net).mp3
  - o-come-o-come-emmanuel-11563.mp3

-Please note that the integers representing the play count have been removed from the song names as per your request.
-Feel free to use this data in your `readme.md` file.

 ---

 This music player project provides a basic framework to get started with creating your own music player in Python.
 If you have any further questions or need assistance, don't hesitate to ask!